 I reviewed Mutant Year Zero on the base Xbox One.
 I did have frequent framerate drops and stuttering.
 It crashed to the dashboard no less than 8 times, mostly in the loading screen between zones (which are somewhat lengthy).

-Mutant is not a bad game per se and I think there are a lot of people that will enjoy it far more than I did.
-So if you think you would enjoy the puzzle-like nature of the combat encounters don’t write off the game on my account.
-But the technical issues were frustrating, especially the amount of crashing that occurred and I feel much of is flawed.
-The setting and lore intrigued me enough to look up the source material and I would like to see a Mutant Year Zero sequel at some point, just with some heavy mechanical changes.
+Mutant Year Zero is not a bad game per se and I think there are a lot of people that will enjoy it far more than I did.
+So, if you think you would enjoy the puzzle-like nature of the combat encounters don’t write off the game on my account.
+But the technical issues were frustrating, especially the amount of crashing that occurred and I feel much of

 - Interesting lore and setting